mepragati/Raj-Jai.github.io/README.md

 # Raj-Jai.github.io
-It is a simple HTML Routine.
+It is Simple Mixed up Html-Css page.